-And now it’s all coming back to me with Friends finally up in its entirety on Netflix.
-This comes after the show celebrated its 20th anniversary last year, which meant lots of new retrospectives and interviews with cast, crew, and former NBC suits.
+With Friends finally up in its entirety on Netflix and coming off the 20th anniversary of its first episode, we have been inundated with lots of new retrospectives and interviews with cast, crew, and former NBC suits.
 As such, this seems like the perfect time to look back at some stories and bits of trivia from the show, but instead of doing it the normal way I’m going to mostly let them tell the story, pulling quotes from Vulture’s interview with executive producer Scott Silveri and Warren Littlefield’s book Top of the Rock: Inside the Rise and Fall of Must See TV.
 Just so it’s clear, every single quote from Silveri comes from Vulture, everything else from Littlefield’s book.

 25. It Was Originally Sold To Fox

 Warren Littlefield (NBC President): Les Moonves, who was president of Warner Bros.
 TV at the time, said you have to make a pilot commitment, not a script.
 What this meant financially was that if I got the script and wanted to get out of the commitment, it would cost me $250,000.

 As part of the compromise, David Crane and Marta Kauffman developed a different show for Fox, a high school drama called Reality Check, which ultimately never made it to air.

 Marta Kauffman (Co-Creator): One of the first actors on our list was Matthew Perry to play Chandler, but he was doing a show called LAX 2194 about baggage handlers in the future, so he wasn’t available.
 We brought other people in […] The person who came closest was Craig Bierko, and we found out later that Matthew had coached him.

 Lori Openden (NBC’s Head of Casting): The producers wanted to go with Craig Bierko instead of Matthew Perry for Chandler.
 Bierko read the script and passed.